jsforce/jsforce-website/src/partials/document/connection.html.md

 ### Logout

 `Connection#logout()` to logout from server and invalidate current session.
-Currently this method only works for SOAP API session.
+It is valid for both SOAP API based sessions and OAuth2 based sessions.

 ```javascript
 var jsforce = require('jsforce');